OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 onedb restore
 -------------

 Restores OpenNebula database from a provided :ref:`backup <onedb_backup>` file.
-Please note that only backups **from same backend can be restored**, i.e. you cannot backup SQLite database and then restore to a MySQL.
+Please note that only backups **from the same Back-end can be restored**, e.g. you can't back-up SQLite database and then restore to a MySQL.
 E.g.,

 .. prompt:: text $ auto